 In comparison to other breeds, the Husky sheds a great deal more.
 As they blow their undercoat, the dense hairs spread, and the amount of fur lost is impeccable.

-Having said that, there are two different types of Huskies, and their fur isn’t the same.
+There are two types of Huskies, and their fur isn’t the same.

-So today, we will take a look at these two different types of husky and compare their fur and shedding levels.
+So today, we will look at these two types of husky and compare their fur and shedding levels.
 We will also answer questions like: